cjdbarlow/Part-One/depolarising_nmbs.md

 # Depolarising NMBs {#id}

 Succinylcholine binds to the nicotinic ACh receptor causing depolarisation.
-It cannot be hydrolysed by acetylcholinesterase in the NMJ, and so produces a sustained depolarisation that prevents the post-junctional membrane from responding to further ACh release.
+It cannot be hydrolysed by acetylcholinesterase in the NMJ, and so remains bound to the receptor.
+This:

-Structually, it is two ACh groups joined at the acetyl groups.
+* Produces a sustained depolarisation which keeps voltage-gated sodium channels in their inactive state
+* Prevents the post-junctional membrane from responding to further ACh release

 |Property|Succinylcholine
 |--|--|
 |**Class**|Depolarising muscle relaxant.
 |**Uses**|Facilitate tracheal intubation.
 |**Presentation**|Colourless solution of pH 3, at 50mg.ml<sup>-1</sup>.
+Structually, it is two ACh groups joined at the acetyl groups.
 |**Route of Administration**|IV, IM.
 |**Dosing**|1-2mg.kg<sup>-1</sup> IV, 3-4mg.kg<sup>-1</sup> IM up to 150mg.
 |**Onset and Duration**|IV onset in 30s to 1 minute, lasting 2-3 minutes, with offset typically within 10 minutes.
 Offset occurs due to dissociation of drug out of NMJ into plasma, as a concentration gradient is established by drug breakdown in plasma.
 Prolonged duration in patients with **pseudocholinesterase deficiency**.
 IM onset in 2-3 minues.